ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/6177263">Kasumi-sama</a></p>

-You were already involved in osu! in the past, having provided songs to VNMC2024, as well as the osu!
-Collegiate League.
+You were already involved in osu! in the past, having provided songs to [VNMC 2024](https://osu.ppy.sh/community/forums/topics/1933172), as well as the [osu!Collegiate League](https://osu.ppy.sh/community/forums/topics/1974503).
 While having worked for two different game modes already, was working on a song for an osu!taiko tournament any different, and what were the things you were mainly paying attention to while composing, compared to usual?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/35127759" style="background-image: url('/wiki/shared/avatars/Foodbot.jpg')"></a>